logzio/documentation/docs/shipping/nginx.md

 ---
 id: Nginx
 title: Nginx
-overview: TNginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-Deploy this integration to ship Nginx metrics, including Plus API, Plus, Stream STS, VTS.
-This integration allows you to send nginx logs to your Logz.io SIEM account.
+overview: Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+Deploy this integration to ship Nginx logs to your Logz.io SIEM account and metrics, including Plus API, Plus, Stream STS, VTS.
 product: ['logs']
 os: ['windows', 'linux']
 filters: ['Load Balancer']